 This site provides scientific and other

-material regarding the medical use of cannabis (marijuana)
+material regarding the medical use of cannabis (marijuana), CBD (cannabidiol),

-and its legal status under the laws of the United States.
+and their respective legal status under the federal laws of the United States as well as individual state laws.

 The purpose of DrugScience.org is to provide